Blood Simple: Plot

 Texas bartender Ray and housewife Abby drive through a downpour at night, discussing Abby's bad marriage to Ray's boss, Julian Marty.
 They have sex at a motel.
 Loren Visser, a private detective, takes photos of the tryst and delivers them to Marty.
-When a caller informs the couple they are being watched, Abby grabs some belongings, including a pistol Marty gave her.
-Ray goes to the bar to demand his back pay from Marty, who tells Ray that Abby will betray him as she did Marty, and when confronted will say, "I haven't done anything funny."
+When a caller informs the couple they are being watched, Abby grabs some belongings, including a revolver Marty gave her.
+Ray goes to the bar to demand his back pay from Marty, who tells Ray that Abby will betray him, as she did Marty, and when confronted will say, "I haven't done anything funny."

 After a botched attempt to kidnap Abby, Marty offers Visser $10,000 to kill her and Ray.
 Visser tells Marty to go fishing and he will call him when the job is done.
 Visser breaks into Ray's home and steals Abby's gun.
-He shows Marty photos of the murdered couple, one of which Marty secrets in his safe while retrieving the $10,000.
+He shows Marty photos of the murdered couple, one of which Marty secretes in his safe while retrieving the $10,000.
 Visser double crosses Marty and shoots him with Abby's gun.
 He drops the gun and grabs the money but forgets his cigarette lighter as he leaves.

 It is revealed that Visser doctored the photos to appear that Abby and Ray had been shot.
 Ray discovers Marty's body, accidentally discharging Abby's gun when he steps on it.
-He cleans the crime scene, puts the gun in Marty's pocket and the body in his car.
-Marty is still alive, albeit barely.
-Ray begins to bury Marty in a shallow grave when Marty aims the gun and pulls the trigger three times, falling on an empty chamber each time.
-Marty screams as Ray takes the gun and finishes burying him.
+Convinced that Abby shot Marty, Ray cleans the crime scene, puts the gun in Marty's pocket and the body in his car.
+Marty is still alive, albeit barely; he attempts to crawl away, laboriously, as Ray is preparing to bury him, but Ray recovers him.
+Ray begins to bury Marty in a shallow grave when Marty pulls the gun out of his pocket, aims, and pulls the trigger three times, falling on an empty chamber each time.
+Marty screams as Ray takes the gun and finishes burying him alive.